icecube/simweights/README.rst

 Basic Usage
 ===========

-For Dynamic Stack CORSIKA or CORSIKA produced by ``corsika-reader`` with S-Frames files use ``CorsikaWeighter()`` without any additional arguments::
+For triggered CORSIKA or CORSIKA produced by ``corsika-reader`` with S-Frames files use ``CorsikaWeighter()`` without any additional arguments::

   import simweights, pandas
   simfile = pandas.HDFStore('Level2_IC86.2020_corsika.021111.hdf5','r')
   flux_model = simweights.GaisserH4a()
-  weight_obj = simweights.TriggeredCorsikaWeighter(simfile)
+  weight_obj = simweights.CorsikaWeighter(simfile)
   weights = weight_obj.get_weights(flux_model)

 For traditional CORSIKA files made with ``corsika-reader`` you use the same function but you need to know